 It means that even if the shock is pushed down, the suspension will still have a certain amount of movement left in it.

 3. Are Struts And Shocks The Same Thing?

 These two components are unique and serve different purposes.
 Even though both items may improve the ride and handling of your car, they operate in quite different ways.

-The suspension system’s individual components are known as shocks, while the frame and suspension and chassis system’s structural parts are known as struts.
+The suspension system’s individual components are known as shocks, while the frame, suspension, and chassis system’s structural parts are known as struts.

 3. What Are Some Tips For Organizing My Toolbox?

-Take a look at all of your tools as well as figure out their types, designs , and numbers.
+Take a look at all of your tools and figure out their types, designs, and numbers.
 Then decide where to store them.